DionisiusMayr/Machinuino/README.md

 - [X] Create a grammar for the language;
 - [X] Develop the syntactic analyzer;
 - [X] Test and validate the syntactic analyzer;
-- [ ] Develop the semantic analyzer;
+- [X] Develop the semantic analyzer;
-- [ ] Test and validate the semantic analyzer;
+- [X] Test and validate the semantic analyzer;
 - [ ] Generate code for the target platforms.

 ## Extras
 - [ ] Design a logo;
 - [ ] Update/finalize the README.md to share this repository;
-- [ ] Make a visualization mechanism for the Moore Machine states.
+- [ ] Make a visualization mechanism for the Moore Machine states;
+- [ ] Check for inaccessible states.

 ## Developers
 - [Caio Herrera](https://github.com/caioherrera)   - 595004